 The Portuguese controlled the fort for two centuries.
 Vasai was their naval base and ship-building port.
 Fishing, quarrying for stones, ship-building and trading in horses, timber, salt contributed to the wealth.
 The fort fell to the Maratha army under Chimaji Appa in 1739.
 A statue of Chimaji Appa on horseback has been erected across the road from the fort.
 Later the British attacked and seized the territory from the Marathas.

-The Portuguese buildings in Vasai Fort are in ruins.
+The Portuguese buildings in Vasai Fort are now in ruins.
 Three old churches are recognisable in the fort.
-One of them, Gonsalo Church, has been renovated by Archaeological Survey of India.
-They have plastered the walls and the church has lost its old-world charm.
+One of them is Gonsalo Church which Archaeological Survey of India has renovated.
+They have plastered the walls and the church has lost a bit of its old-world charm.
 It has a barrel-vaulted ceiling.

 During Portguese rule, reportedly 60,000 people lived in and around Vasai Fort.
 Of this, 2,000 were Portuguese and the rest were Christian Indians.
 Inside the fort were houses, convents, town hall, colleges and churches.
 We spotted Portuguese tombstones in the church, with inscriptions and symbols.
 Many of the buildings are overgrown with vegetation.